 Introduction

-If you are looking for a fast-paced, highly social card game that blends luck with clever strategy, the President card game is the perfect choice.
+If you are looking for a fast-paced, highly social card game that blends luck with strategy, the President card game is the perfect choice.

 This trick-taking game challenges players to rise to the top and claim the title of President while avoiding the dreaded rank of Scum.